pkhruasu-ui/README/README.md

 1. Speak your goal.
 Everyone has their own agenda and I would not like to play a mind-guessing game.
 If you say you can do once a month.
 I am totally fine with it, even if you want to quit.
 Just let us know ahead of time.
 2. Be consistent.
 I value action than words.
 3. Don't dissappoint yourself.
 Personal improvement is ...personal.
 Garbage in, garbage out.
 You get what you put in.
-4. Respect people's background who might have different opinion than you.
+4. Respect people's background who might have different opinion from you.

 ## What you could expect from us
 1. A platform. everyone chips in their valuable time to keep the club running.
 I don't want to make it feels like a second job for people.
 This is a hobby afterall.